-Overall, total liabilities and deferred inflows of resources increased 11.1% in 2020 and increased 1.9% in 2019.
+Overall, total liabilities and deferred inflows of resources increased 16.9% in 2021 and increased 11.1% in 2020.

-- Long-term debt outstanding decreased (11.6)% in 2020 and (11.9)% in 2019. - For 2020 and 2019, the decreases were a result of scheduled debt service payments on the outstanding Dormitory Authority of the State of New York ("DASNY") issued debt and the amortization of bond premium.
-Refer to Note 7 of the consolidated financial statements. - Other Liabilities increased 16.6% in 2020 and decreased (3.2)% in 2019. - For 2020, this is driven primarily due to increased post-retirement health liability ("OPEB") and net pension liability.
-The increased OPEB balance is due to a 16.1% increased annual OPEB cost and a 29.1% increased annual Pension cost. - For 2019, this is driven primarily due to increased OPEB liability offset by decrease pension liability.
-The increased OPEB balance is due to the adoption of GASB Statement No 75 during 2019 as discussed in Note 9 of the consolidated financial statements.
-The decreased net pension liability is due to the difference between projected and actual investment earnings on pension plan investments, which was driven by better than expected NYS pension plan investment performance during the measurement period. - Deferred inflow of resources increased 9.4% in 2020 and increased 418.8% in 2019. - For 2020 and 2019, this is primarily due to differences between expected and actual experience in the pension plan pertaining to actuarial estimates for demographic and other data used in developing the pension plan estimates.
+- Long-term debt outstanding decreased (34.6)% in 2021 and (11.6)% in 2020. - For 2021 the decrease was a result of the unwind of the New Market Tax Credit financing structure established for the Clinical Sciences Center (CSC), which included forgiveness of the notes payable used to finance the construction of the CSC as well as scheduled debt service payments on the outstanding Dormitory Authority of the State of New York ("DASNY") issued debt and the amortization of bond premium.
+Refer to Note 7 of the consolidated financial statements. - For 2020, the decrease was a result of scheduled debt service payments on the outstanding Dormitory Authority of the State of New York ("DASNY") issued debt and the amortization of bond premium.
+Refer to Note 7 of the consolidated financial statements. - Other Liabilities increased 18.6% in 2021 and increased 16.6% in 2020. - For 2021, this is driven primarily due to an increased net pension liability along with the Medicare Advance Payment (recorded as liability).
+The increased pension liability is due to the difference between projected and actual investment earnings on pension plan investments, which was driven by lower than expected NYS pension plan investment performance during the measurement period. - For 2020, this is driven primarily due to increased post-retirement health liability ("OPEB") and net pension liability.
+The increased OPEB balance is due to a 16.1% increased annual OPEB cost and a 29.1% increased annual Pension cost. - Deferred inflow of resources increased 87.8% in 2021 and increased 9.4% in 2020. - For 2021 and 2020, this is primarily due to differences between expected and actual experience in the OPEB plan pertaining to actuarial estimates for demographic and other data used in developing the OPEB plan estimates.

-Overall, total net position increased 37.3% from 2019 to 2020 and increased 28.5% from 2018 to 2019 as more fully described below.
+Overall, total net position decreased (0.8)% from 2020 to 2021 and increased 37.3% from 2019 to 2020 as more fully described below.